Broughton O'Conor: Political career

 O'Conor was a candidate for the New South Wales Legislative Assembly for the district of Sherbrooke at the 1895 election as an independent Free Trade candidate, but was defeated with a margin of 252 votes (23.5%).
-66% of the votes at Sherbrooke had been against the Constitution Bill in June 1898, however O'Conor stood as a National Federal Party in support of Federation at the election in July 1898 and was narrowly elected with a margin of 21 votes (1.7%).
+66% of the votes at Sherbrooke had been against the Constitution Bill in June 1898, however O'Conor stood as a National Federal Party candidate in support of Federation at the election in July 1898 and was narrowly elected with a margin of 21 votes (1.7%).
 He did not join the Progressive Party for the 1901 election, standing as an independent at the 1901 election and winning with an increased margin.
 He joined the Liberal Reform Party for the 1904 election.
 The party won the election, and O'Connor was appointed Minister of Public Instruction and Minister for Labour and Industry in the Carruthers ministry.
 O'Conor resigned from the ministry in May 1907.

 O'Conor retired at the 1907 state election, and in July 1908 was appointed to the New South Wales Legislative Council, where he served as a Liberal, Nationalist and United Australia Party member.
 The council was reformed in 1934 with members being elected, not directly by the people, but by a joint sitting of the New South Wales Parliament with members elected in four groups of 15 members and O'Conor was elected in the third group for a term ending in 1940.
 He did not stand for re-election, and retired in 1940.